Gh0stm4chine/VPlayer_lib/ffmpeg_build/README.md

 To reduce the file size of _libffmpeg.so_ you can build without subtitles if you don't need them.

-Go to **{root}/VPlayer_library/jni/Application.mk** and comment out ``SUBTITLES=yes`` and it will not compile with subtitles.
+Go to **{root}/VPlayer_library/jni/Android.mk** and comment out ``SUBTITLES=yes`` and it will not compile with subtitles.
 Likewise, uncomment the line to allow subtitles.
 You will save about 1-2mb off the shared library.
 Deciding to compile the NDK application with subtitles will lead to build errors when not compiling FFmpeg with subtitles.
+Use can also use the command line ``--no-subs`` to not compile and include subtitles.

 ### Customize Toolchain Version